keptn/lifecycle-toolkit/docs/docs/migrate/keptnapp/index.md

 ## Migration steps

-The steps to migrate an existing `KeptnApp` resource to work with the `KeptnAppContext` resource introduced in version 0.11.0, you need to execute the following steps:
+The steps to migrate an existing `KeptnApp` resource to work with the `KeptnAppContext` resource introduced in the `v1beta1` API version. you need to execute the following steps:

 1. Create a `KeptnAppContext` custom resource